Because it is the environmentally responsible thing to do!

 - Normal Alkaline AA, AAA, C, D and 9volt batteries can be disposed from home or office with your normal trash.

 - Computer Monitors: Impact Thrift Stores will no longer accept CRT computer monitors for donations (CRT are the non-flat panel monitors.)
 With Pennsylvania's electronic recycling laws enacted as of January 23rd, 2013, we are not able to dispose of unsaleable CRT computer monitors.
 We will continue to accept flat panel computer monitors for sale and recycling.

 Customers: You do have the following options to remove TVs from your homes:

 - Call your township or county and inquire about the next available recycling event

-- Some electronics retailers, such as BEST BUY, accept televisions or monitors for recycling at no cost.
+- Some electronics retailers, accept televisions or monitors for recycling.

 We make it very easy

 Simply drop off your recyclable items when you donate your gently-used items at any of our four

 locations Monday through Saturday, 8:30am to 7pm (Hatboro daily till 5pm.)
 Sunday, Noon to 5pm.
 Click here

 for store locations

 Want to be more involved?

 - Offer to collect old electronics from your friends and neighbors and drop them off at one of our stores.

 - Hold a clothing drive at your school, church, synagogue, office or neighborhood.
 Impact Thrift can arrange to